Third law of thermodynamics: Explanation

 In simple terms, the third law states that the entropy of a perfect crystal of a pure substance approaches zero as the temperature approaches zero.
 The alignment of a perfect crystal leaves no ambiguity as to the location and orientation of each part of the crystal.
 As the energy of the crystal is reduced, the vibrations of the individual atoms are reduced to nothing, and the crystal becomes the same everywhere.

 The third law provides an absolute reference point for the determination of entropy at any other temperature.
 The entropy of a closed system, determined relative to this zero point, is then the absolute entropy of that system.
 Mathematically, the absolute entropy of any system at zero temperature is the natural log of the number of ground states times the Boltzmann constant k_{B} = 1.38×10^-23 J K^{−1}.

 The entropy of a perfect crystal lattice as defined by Nernst's theorem is zero provided that its ground state is unique, because ln(1) = 0.
-If the system is composed of one-billion atoms, all alike, and lie within the matrix of a perfect crystal, the number of combinations of one-billion identical things taken one-billion at a time is Ω = 1.
+If the system is composed of one-billion atoms that are all alike and lie within the matrix of a perfect crystal, the number of combinations of one billion identical things taken one billion at a time is Ω = 1.
 Hence:

-The difference is zero, hence the initial entropy S_{0} can be any selected value so long as all other such calculations include that as the initial entropy.
+The difference is zero; hence the initial entropy S_{0} can be any selected value so long as all other such calculations include that as the initial entropy.
 As a result, the initial entropy value of zero is selected S_{0} = 0 is used for convenience.